aawaheed/magic/backend/files/misc/common-startup-files/default.md

 - [html] is mandatory and the HTML to render on the frontend.

 **IMPORTANT** - Remember to always use absolute URLs in your JavaScript if you're invoking the backend.
 You can find the backend URL further up in this instruction.
+The widget will be injected into an already preloaded DOM structure, so don't rely upon `DOMContentReady` or similar events.

 ### Add HTML widget to machine learning type